CMPL-KNU/ML_combination/README.md

-> This is the repository of code for paper "Machine Learning Prediction Models for Solid Electrolytes based on Lattice Dynamics Properties"
+ML_combination
->
+-

->
+This is the repository of code for paper "Machine Learning Prediction Models for Solid Electrolytes based on Lattice Dynamics Properties"

-> This codes are based on Python3, and require to install:
+This codes are based on Python3, and require to install:
->  - scikit-learn
+  - scikit-learn
->  - Pandas with openpyxl
+  - Pandas with openpyxl
->  - tqdm
+  - tqdm

 Explanation
   -